 This is useful stuff, if you want to understand why you behave the way you do in romantic relationships.

 Our attachment style is predictable as it is based on that early model.
 The nature of our attachment to our parents or primary caretakers, and how well it’s fostered and cared for, determines what our dominant ‘style’ will be, later on when it comes to our romantic endeavors.
 (Other factors, such as significant adult relationships and even genetics, can change your dominant type.
 More on that below.)

 Attachment theory is just a really cool thing to be aware of in general.
 It makes great dinner party conversation, for example: everyone sitting around, judging and analyzing eachother.
 Fun times.

 The three types – anxious, avoidant and secure

-- The 3 main attachment types most of us adopt are secure, anxious and avoidant.
+1. The three main attachment types most of us adopt are secure, anxious and avoidant.
 There is also a fourth, anxious-avoidant, but this is less common.
 (To determine your type, I highly recommend that you read and use the tool in the brilliant book Attached, by Amir Levie and Rachel Heller.
 Or you could take this quiz.
 Or this one.
 If you don’t want to read the book and take the test, you can probably recognise yourself from the descriptions below.)

 4. Avoidant attachment types (around 25% of the population) are extremely independent, self-directed, and often uncomfortable with intimacy.
 They’re commitment-phobes and experts at rationalizing their way out of any intimate situation.
 In every relationship, they always (like, always) have an exit strategy.
 And they often construct their lifestyle in such a way to avoid commitment or too much intimate contact.
 This is the guy that busies up his schedule so as to limit your time together, or the girl that dates loads of guys telling them all the same thing; ‘nothing serious please’.
 Avoidants probably have the most difficult time of all in relationships, just because satisfaction is so elusive.

 The dating pool